 Questions School Response 1 How does the school know if children need extra help?
 At Hook Infant School children are identified as having a special education need (SEN) through a variety of ways: Before entry to Year R we liaise with playgroups and pre-schools Concerns raised by class teachers Concerns raised by parents or carers Outcomes of standard screening tests A diagnosis from a paediatrician Involvement with external agencies such as Educational Psychologist, Speech and Language Therapist, Physiotherapy and Advisory teachers for the visually impaired, hearing impaired and physical disability.
 2 How will I raise concerns if I need to?
 What should I do if I think my child has special educational needs?
 We have an open door policy and welcome parents/carers approaching us with any concerns that they have.
 Please see the adult at the classroom door to arrange a chat with your child's teacher.
-Alternatively, we can arrange for a time for your child's class teacher to give you a call at a mutually convenient time.
-Talk to the class teacher first or the SENDCo (Mrs Walters), then the Inclusion Manager (Mrs Ross), or the Deputy Headteacher (Mrs Hannan) or the Headteacher (Mrs Walker).
+Each week your class teacher has a 15 minute appointment time available to talk to parents.
+This can be in person or over the phone.
+For the academic year 2017 - 2018 these sessions are available at 2.45pm on Tuesday for Year 1, Wednesday for Year 2 and Thursday for Year R. Talk to the class teacher first or SENCO (Mrs Ross) then the Deputy Headteacher (Mrs Hannan) or the Headteacher (Mrs Walker).
 The school office telephone number is 01256 764487.